Why Sean Dyche's management style suits Everton role | Former Burnley boss set to succeed Frank Lampard

 Former Leeds boss Marcelo Bielsa and Dyche both held talks with the club on Thursday, with the former spotted in London for negotiations with the Everton board.

-The Everton hierarchy felt Dyche could hit the ground running, already knowing several several players well, including former Burnley players Michael Keane and James Tarkowski, and it is thought the stability those relationships would bring was a deciding factor.
+The Everton hierarchy felt Dyche could hit the ground running, already knowing several players well, including former Burnley duo Michael Keane and James Tarkowski, and it is thought the stability those relationships would bring was a deciding factor.

 Everton sit 19th in the division and look set to be batting against relegation come May for a second successive season.
 Hence, Dyche's track record of securing top-flight status with limited, or pre-existing resources, appears to be a sensible plan.

-Dyche took charge at Turf Moor in 2012 and lifted the Clarets from mid-table in the Championship to securing Premier League status after just one season at the helm.
+Dyche took charge at Turf Moor in 2012 and lifted the Clarets from mid-table in the Championship to securing Premier League status in his first full season at the helm.

-He proceeded to sustain top-flight status in seven of the following eight campaigns on a limited budget and his reserved style of play, focused heavily on winning aerials, launching long passes, intense running, carving attempts at goal from set-pieces and crosses, and keeping clean sheets.
+He proceeded to sustain top-flight status in five of the following seven campaigns on a limited budget with a reserved style of play, focused heavily on winning aerials, launching long passes, intense running, carving attempts at goal from set-pieces and crosses, and keeping clean sheets.

 This was primarily achieved with a traditional 4-4-2 formation, with the two forwards helping to regain possession up top and in the middle third.